keyvec/keyvec/README.md

 ### Hi there 👋

-🔭 I’m currently working on vector search platform.
+🔭 I’m currently working on vector search engine.

-🌱 I’m currently reading *Expert C Programming*.
+🌱 I’m currently reading *How to Take Smart Notes*.